Dr Nicola Lennon

 I was awarded my PhD in Linguistics from Queen’s University, Belfast in 2009, and I also hold a Master of Arts (MA) in English Language & Linguistics (with Distinction) and a Bachelor of Arts (BA) in English (Major) & Linguistics (Minor) with First Class Honours.
 I have been the recipient of a number of academic scholarships and awards, including the Arts and Humanities Research Council (AHRC) Doctoral Award (2006–2009) and Research Preparation Masters Scheme Award (2005–2006), the Longman Book Prize (2006) and the Dr Henry Hutchison-Stewart Literary Scholarship (2005–2007).

 My subject specialisms are law, linguistics, politics, philosophy and economics.
+As well as arts, humanities and social science subjects, I also have experience indexing science and mathematics books.
 Please refer to the portfolio section for more details.

 Lennon, N. (2008) "Just for laughs: the construction of non-verbal humour", in G. Watson (ed.), The State of Stylistics, Amsterdam: Rodopi, pp. 395–412

 Lennon, N. (2008) "Book Review of Siobhan Chapman, Thinking about Language: Theories of English and Lesley Jeffries, Discovering Language: The Structure of Modern English", in Language and Literature, Volume 17:2, pp. 170–4

 Lennon, N. (2008) "War is over!
 If you want it: using intertemporal choice theory to monitor change in the political discourse of Northern Ireland", Online Proceedings of the Annual Conference of the Poetics and Linguistics Association (PALA), available at https://www.pala.ac.uk/uploads/2/5/1/0/25105678/lennon2008.pdf